-A newly published Insight from Stanford Business School tells us something we probably already know: high levels of uncertainty make us less likely to take risks.
+A newly published Insight from Stanford Business School tells us something we probably already know: when it’s difficult to predict the outcome, people become less likely to take risks.

-For businesses living through a time of change and uncertainty this brings two problems.
+For people and businesses trying to succeed in a time of change this creates two problems.

-The first is that when business leaders are asked to make a choice under uncertain circumstances (which increasingly is all of the time) they are likely to to be biased towards what seem the more certain outcomes, simply to reduce their ‘cognitive load’.
-This reduces their ability to see the opportunities that will be emerging in a time of change.
+The first is that when people are asked to make choices with uncertain outcomes (which increasingly is all the time) they are likely to be biased towards what seem to be the more certain outcomes.
+The alternatives are too difficult to think about.
+But this means that people are missing out on the opportunities that are also emerging.

-There are three steps we can take to address this inherent, human bias.
+There are three steps we can take to address the inherent, human bias the researchers have found.

-First, we can enable leaders manage the levels of discomfort they feel when living in a time of uncertainty and to make clearer, calmer sense of the situations they face.
+First, we can help people to manage the levels of discomfort they feel when faced with uncertainty; then make clearer sense of the situations they face.
 The tools of Chapters 1 and 2 of Inner Leadership enable this.

-Second, we can help leaders to find the opportunities in any situation and choose the best way forward.
-Chapters 3 and 4 provide tools for doing this.
-There are always ten types of opportunity in any situation and simply listing them will help put the leader back in control.
-It also increases productivity and morale.
+Second, we can help people to identify the opportunities in any situation and then choose the best way forward.
+Chapters 3 and 4 provide tools for this.

-Third, we need to describe the chosen way forward in ways that will inspire us and other people to want to make it happen.
-Chapters 6 and 7 provide tools and frameworks for achieving this.
+And third, we can describe our chosen way forward in ways that inspire us and other people to want to make it happen, overcoming the uncertainty we feel.
+Chapters 6 and 7 provide tools for achieving this.